 And when you’re rejected in a relationship, the loneliness that comes after can feel unbearable.
 So how do you pick up the pieces of your broken heart and move onward?
 In this blog we’ll discuss how you can care for yourself, reflect, reframe your mindset, process your emotions, reaffirm your self-worth, and learn to try again.

 Rejection got you down in the dumps?
-Get started below to get matched with your perfect therapist today.
+Get matched with your perfect therapist today.

 And no, you’re not overly sensitive or weak if you feel like a forgotten avocado that’s been left in the fridge to rot.
 Rejection can make you feel completely awkward, unlovable, and unworthy.
 And at the end of it all, even after all the pain rejection has made you feel, you might find that you still long for the acceptance of the person who rejected you.